 These statistics provide strong motivation for executing Grid jobs inside different virtual machines for optimized resource usage in data-center.
 For instance, our simulation results show that a half-size infrastructure augmented with four VMs per node can process 99% of the load executed by the original system (see Section IV).
 In addition, the introduction of VMs for Grid job execution enables policy-based resource allocation and management in the data center: the administrator can dynamically change the number of physical nodes allocated for Grid jobs versus enterprise applications without degrading performance support for Grid processing.
+Live migration of VMs makes the management process even more flexible.

 We next present our analysis of the Grid workload.